 Get-MpPreference | fl excl*

-To remove an exception for a particular directory:
+To remove an exception for a specific folder:

 Remove-MpPreference -ExclusionPath C:\install

-To start the antivirus signature update, you can use command Update-MpSignature.
-By default, Windows Defender updates with standard computer settings, but using UpdateSource argument will let you to specify where exactly you want to take the updates.
+To start the antivirus signature update, you can use the command Update-MpSignature.
+By default, the Windows Defender receives updates from online Microsoft Update Servers.
+You can use the UpdateSource argument to specify where you want to receive the virus definition updates from.

 - MMPC Microsoft Malware Protection Center;

-To update antivirus from file share, at first you need to download necessary definition update files from https://www.microsoft.com/security/portal/definitions/adl.aspx and place them into network folder.
-Then we have to specify that Windows Defender should be updated from a network directory (UNC path):
+To update antivirus from a network shared folder on a Windows file server you need to download the necessary definition update files and place them into a shared network folder.
+Then you have to specify that Windows Defender should be updated from a file share source (use UNC path):